vimkidgit/article/en/5_vim_plugin_recommandation.md

 ><b>Tips:</b><br>
-    This article just a brief introduction of vim plugin, if you want to know more, please checkout the "Vim plugin" link in this website.
+    It is a brief introduction of vim plugin.
+If you want to know more, please checkout the "Vim plugin" link in this website.

 ####Five start plugin★★★★★
 	MRU         # open file quickly that you had ever opened.